BlueJayVRStudio/ChessAI/README.md

 For pawn promotion, input the following in the console:

-q - Queen
+Q - Queen

-r - Rook
+R - Rook

-b - Bishop
+B - Bishop

-k - Knight
+Kn - Knight